euvl/vue-notification/README.md

     // (optional)
     // Title (will be wrapped in div.notification-title)
-    title: 'This is title',
+    title: 'This is the <em>title</em>',

     // Content (will be wrapped in div.notification-content)
-    text: 'This is <b> content </b>',
+    text: 'This is some <b>content</b>',

     // (optional)
-    // Overrides default/provided duration
+    // Delay in milliseconds (overrides default/provided duration)
     duration: 10000,

     // (optional)
-    // Overrides default/provided animation speed
+    // Speed in milliseconds (overrides default/provided animation speed)
     speed: 1000

     // (optional)